modernish/modernish/README.md

-* `BUG_FNSUBSH`: Function definitions within subshells (including command substitutions) are ignored if a function by the same name exists in the main shell, so the wrong function is executed. `unset -f` is also silently ignored. ksh93 (all current versions as of June 2015) has this bug.
+* `BUG_FNSUBSH`: Function definitions within subshells (including command substitutions) are ignored if a function by the same name exists in the main shell, so the wrong function is executed. `unset -f` is also silently ignored. ksh93 (all current versions as of November 2018) has this bug.
+  It only applies to non-forked subshells.
+Workaround: force the subshell to fork with `ulimit -t unlimited 2>/dev/null`.
 * `BUG_HASHVAR`: On zsh, `$#var` means the length of `$var` - other shells and POSIX require braces, as in `${#var}`.
 This causes interesting bugs when combining `$#`, being the number of positional parameters, with other